Prescribed-Basis Coefficient-to-Coefficient Neural Operator for Partial Differential Equations: Numerical Experiments

-We investigate Darcy flow in a two-dimensional L-shaped region to validate our approach in handling complex domain configurations.
-A distinctive feature of this example is that it involves a mapping from two functions to a single function, thereby highlighting the broad applicability of our method.
-The problem is formulated as

-where $k(\mathbf{x})$, $u(\mathbf{x})$, and $f(\mathbf{x})$ denote the permeability field, hydraulic head, and source term, respectively, all exhibiting spatial variability.
-The dataset is from~\cite{ingebrand2025basis}.
-Its training set consists of 51000 samples and the testing set consists of 7000 samples.
-Figure \ref{fig:DarcyLshapegridpoints} shows the discretization of input and output functions over sampling grids of 736 and 450 points, respectively.
-In this case we aim to approximate the map:
+The goal is to learn the multi-input operator $G:[k(\mathbf x),f(\mathbf x)]\mapsto u(\mathbf x).$ The dataset is from~\cite{ingebrand2025basis}.
+It contains 51000 training samples and 7000 testing samples.
+The input and output functions are sampled on grids with 736 and 450 points, respectively.

-This example departs from the preceding cases by considering an operator that maps two input functions to a single output.
-To enhance both training efficiency and accuracy, we leverage vector-valued basis functions, specifically employing the RFM type motivated by our earlier findings.

-\textbf{Vector-Valued Basis Functions for Multi-Input Function Approximation.} For the approximation of a single function, as considered in previous numerical experiments, we may use a linear space spanned by a set of scalar-valued basis functions.
-However, for the joint approximation of a family of functions consisting of multiple components, it is therefore better to work within a vector space spanned by vector-valued basis functions, as it leads to superior training efficiency.